jxiang168/ETL/Readme.md

 ### Kafka(TBD)
 A distributed message queue that can be used for synchronizing data between databases.

+### Python
+Add some automation to ease work of testing.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.